 About our Grammar School

 Providing education in the eight-year and four-year Grammar School, it focuses on very well-performing students who are interested in general Grammar School education with extensive classes in natural sciences and their related disciplines.
 At the same time, it is a Grammar School with a strong emphasis on language preparation in English, German, Spanish and Russian, which also includes lessons provided by native speakers and foreign students taking part in school and after-school activities.
 As one of few schools, our Grammar School is licensed by the Ministry of Education to teach some subjects in a foreign language, which is also reflected in our students’ school reports.
 Classes also take place in newly built and equipped language and computer classrooms.
 PRIGO collaborates with over 20 foreign schools, from the United Kingdom, France, Germany, Austria, USA and China (click here).
 These aspects help our students initiate their university studies more easily both in the Czech Republic and abroad.
-Language classes also use the so-called “blended learning” – comprehensive interactive and multimedia language teaching which is a combination of e-learning and on-line participation of the teacher and the students.
+Language classes also use the so-called “blended learning” – comprehensive interactive and multimedia language teaching which is a combination of e-learning and on-line participation of the teacher and the student.

 The eight-year and four-year Grammar School focuses on the students who mostly want to continue studying at a university specialised in natural sciences.
 Currently, the students may follow two basic specialisations by choosing optional subjects, seminars and leisure activities.
 This includes medical, veterinary and pharmaceutical specialisations as well as specialisations for students aspiring to study at natural-scientific or technical faculties or the top-class faculties of economics.